 In order to determine the level of service you are receiving, you’ll want to consider several factors.
 These may include:

 - Responsiveness.
-This includes how quickly they answer inquires and if they anticipate questions or concerns before you ask.
+This includes how quickly they answer inquiries and if they anticipate questions or concerns before you ask.

 - Ongoing Education.
-Are there a mixture of easily accessible materials for both you and participants?
-These might take the form of flyers, videos, articles or online resources.
+Is there a mixture of easily accessible materials for both you and participants?
+These might take the form of flyers, videos, articles, or online resources.

 How you define service may include these three components or other items.
-In the end, make sure that you and your TPA are on the same page for what good service looks like.
+In the end, ensure that you and your TPA are on the same page about what good service looks like.